KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RandomYouTubePlayer by justjim1220](https://github.com/justjim1220/MMM-RandomYouTubePlayer)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RBB-Weather by nkl-kst](https://github.com/nkl-kst/MMM-RBB-Weather)